 4. Complicated Navigation

 Website navigation should be simple and intuitive.
 Vital information should be no more than three (preferably two) clicks from your home page.
 And, visitors should never be more than one click away from your home page from everywhere on your site.
 Don’t give visitors too many options.
 Remember, more information is not necessarily better.
 It’s more about quality and brevity.
 Try to keep your top-level navigation as simple as you can.
 For pages that are less important, relegate them to secondary menus, sidebars or footers.
 And be sure to make it easy for people to contact you.
 Keep the contact forms simple and easy to find.
-The more personal information our request, the less likely they will be to contact you.
+The more personal information you request, the less likely they will be to contact you.

 5. Too Many Distractions